stimuluspackage/PlexusContracts/README.md

 6. `tier2[...].sol` Files (FARM example: https://etherscan.io/address/0x618fDCFF3Cca243c12E6b508D9d8a6fF9018325c#code)

 These contracts generally do not store user funds, but act as the owner of tokens when they are sent to a third-party farm.
 When a user requests to withdraw their tokens, all the tokens are withdrawn from a given farm, and the users' proportion is calculated and sent, and the remainder of the funds are re-staked.
-The platform is designed this way for simplicity, but also becuase some farms such as Harvest.Finance do not have paramters to unstake a small amount of tokens, but only allows the unstaking of all.
+The platform is designed this way for simplicity, but also because some farms such as Harvest.Finance do not have parameters to unstake a small amount of tokens, but only allows the unstaking of all.
 To keep thing constant and allow these to be easily replicated across any yield farming platform with only the requirement of a few parameter and interface changes, this design choice was made.
-If there are any big vulnerabilities, these are the contracts to really look out for for possible economic attacks.
+If there are any big vulnerabilities, these are the contracts to really look out for possible economic attacks.

 ## Have questions or recommendations?